 Not surprisingly, the big data market is growing very quickly in response to the growing demand from enterprises.
 According to IDC, the market for big data products and services was worth $3.2 billion in 2010, and they predict the market will grow to hit $16.9 billion by 2015.
 That’s a 39.4 percent annual growth rate, which is seven times higher than the growth rate IDC expects for the IT market as a whole.

 Interestingly, many of the best and best known big data tools available are open source projects.
 The very best known of these is Hadoop, which is spawning an entire industry of related services and products.
 This month, we’re profiling Hadoop, as well as 49 other big data projects.
-Here you’ll find a lot of Apache projects related to Hadoop, as well as open source NoSQL databases, business intelligence tools, development tools and much more.
+Here you’ll find a lot of Apache projects related to Hadoop, as well as nosql databases list, business intelligence tools, development tools and much more.

-If we’ve overlooked any important open source big data tools, please feel free to note them in the comments section below.
+If we’ve overlooked any important open source big data tools, please feel free to note them over here or in the comments section below.